 5. Customized Memorial Candles

-Set the mood (and aroma) of the memorial service with these memorial candles, which come in several scents (lavender, vanilla, cinnamon, ocean) and include custom engraving of any text or clipart for a special keepsake for the family after the service has ended.
+Set the mood at the memorial service with these personalized memorial candles, which include custom engraving of any text or photo for a special keepsake for the family after the service has ended.

 Display his collection of baseball cards, stamps, or Magic: The Gathering cards.
 Showcase her scrapbook creations, nature photography, or Wizard of Oz collectibles.
 Whatever they collected can be displayed simply on a table near the entrance or can be the backbone of the decorating color scheme.